- After You Register Your Team

 This guide will help you start and manage a team in the VUL.
 It highlights some important guidelines and provides a number of tips to help you and your players have the most fun possible in the VUL.

-Captains play a key role in any ultimate league.
-Most sports have officials to help oversee games, but in ultimate, in addition to managing and coaching their own team, a captain also needs to work with the other team's captain to manage the game overall.
+Captains play a key role in any Ultimate league.
+Most sports have officials to help oversee games, but in Ultimate, in addition to managing and coaching their own team, a captain also needs to work with the other team's captain to manage the game overall.
 This can be challenging at times, but it can also be very rewarding.
-There is opportunity to develop leadership skills and your players will appreciate your efforts – even if they don't tell you very often!
+There is an opportunity to develop leadership skills and your players will appreciate your efforts – even if they don't tell you very often!

 The VUL definitely appreciates the contributions provided by all captains – we could not run our leagues without you – so thank you for being a captain.